• Skip to main content

 They will especially repeat behaviors that result in unexpected behaviors or a big reaction.

-If they have picked up a bad word from you (never!) or your husband — or the older next-door neighbor kid, ignore it — act like it’s no big deal.
+If they have picked up a bad word from you (never!) or your husband—or the older next-door neighbor kid—ignore it—act like it’s no big deal.

-If you act like it is a big deal — they will repeat it — again and again and again.
-Because they want to see your unusual reaction to them simply saying a word.
+If you act like it is a big deal, they will repeat it again and again and again because they want to see your unusual reaction to them simply saying a word.

-Normally, we want to encourage their behavior and exploration and play along when we are the fairy godmother for the fortieth time in a row.
+Usually, we want to encourage their behavior and exploration and play along when we are the fairy godmother for the fortieth time in a row.

 Only ignore them when it is truly an unwanted behavior.

 When my son was 2, he started hitting.
 We got a book about it, we talked to him, we got emotional and tried to show him how upset we got when he hit.
 None of that worked.
-Then I remembered my training from all those years ago and I said to my husband, let’s try not to react.
+Then I remembered my training from all those years ago, and I said to my husband, let’s try not to react.

 We stopped having those big reactions.
-Instead, we said in a neutral tone of voice, It seems like you are trying to get my attention, can you try to get it in a better way?
+Instead, we said in a neutral tone of voice, It seems like you are trying to get my attention.
+Can you try to get it in a better way?

 And it worked!
 Ignoring and not giving a big emotional response made him lose interest in hitting.
 He had no underlying behavior issues, he didn’t want to hurt us, he wanted a reaction, plain and simple.